Disclosure & Barring Service (DBS)

 Employers must refer someone to DBS if they:

-• sacked them because they harmed a child or adult
+• terminated employment because they harmed a child or adult

-• sacked them or removed them from working in regulated activity because they might have harmed a child or adult otherwise
+• removed them from working in regulated activity because they might have harmed a child or adult otherwise

-• were planning to sack them for either of these reasons, but the person resigned first
+• were planning on terminating employment for either of these reasons, but the person resigned first

 For more information please visit: DBS